dd32/td-gh-ex/readme.txt

 ___ CHANGELOG

+* 1.6.5 / 7 April 2017
+Added full pingback support in the theme using native WP functions.
+Improved the function that determines the number of WooCommerce shop columns.
+Fixed the appearance of the WooCommerce Star Rating filter widget.
+Fixed same-page menu item highlight on scroll.
+Fixed the sticky header positioning when loading the page in the middle.

 * 1.6.4 / 3 March 2017
 Fixed the featured images control visibility issue for the project content type.